 As a soloist, Jobson has won numerous awards and honors.
-She was named a finalist in the Instrumental Soloist: Professional division of the American Prize Competition, first place winner in the Converse College Concerto Competition, and first place winner in the Brevard Symphony Young Artist Competition.
-A two-time finalist in the Florida Flute Association Young Artist Competition, she is also a second prize winner.
-Recent concerto performances include solo appearances with the Valley Symphony Orchestra (McAllen, TX), Taffelmusik (Matamoros, Mexico), Musiche Doulos (Weslaco, TX), the University of Texas-Rio Grande Valley Wind Ensemble and the UTRGV Symphony Orchestra (Edinburg, TX).
+She has been named a prize winner in competitions sponsored by the National Flute Association and Florida Flute Association and was a finalist in the American Prize National Music Competition in both the Instrumental Soloist-Professional and Chamber Music-Professional divisions.
+Her concerto performances include solo appearances with the Valley Symphony Orchestra (McAllen, TX), Taffelmusik (Matamoros, Mexico), Musiche Doulos (Weslaco, TX), the University of Texas-Rio Grande Valley Wind Ensemble, the UTRGV Symphony Orchestra (Edinburg, TX), and the Converse College Symphony Orchestra.
 She has performed in masterclasses for Jim Walker, Leone Buyse, Peter Lloyd, Charles Wadsworth, Claudia Anderson, Bart Feller, Michael Gordon, Shannon Finney, Inara Zandemane, the Imani Winds, Borealis Wind Quintet, and the Berlin Philharmonic Wind Quintet.

 Jobson is Co-Principal Flute of the Valley Symphony Orchestra (McAllen, TX).
 She is also Principal Flute of The Trade Winds Recording Ensemble for Excelcia Music Publishing.
 She toured for four years as Co-Principal Flute of the concert band and woodwind quintet of an active-duty U.S. Air Force Band.
 From 2009-2011, Jobson served as Principal Flute of the Topeka Symphony Orchestra.
 She has also given performances with Spoleto USA (Piccolo Spoleto), Brevard Symphony Orchestra, Blue Lake Festival Orchestra, and the International Fellowship of Conductors Composers and Collaborators (IFC3).